dogiparthy85/kanbanboard/README.md

 # kanban board
 Kanban board in a web application for the development team to manage their development tasks.
 The kanban board consists of 4 main columns, Backlog, To Do, Ongoing and Done.

 This application is built using CodeIgniter Framework.
+PHP 7.x is preferred. (version 7.4 is advised.)

 Disclaimer: This application is not a complete application and may not be suitable for live environment as it is.
 Only one single user is added from backend with user id and password as admin.